indocom/lumina/docs/after/apps.md

 **NUS Related**
 - www.nusmods.com
 	- Timetable planner.
 Refer to ModReg section for more info.
+- LumiNUS
+	- NUS' online platform where profs and lecturers will upload materials and webcasts.
 - NUSNextBus
 	- The NUS internal bus system is not on Google Maps.
 The app will show routes and bus ETAs (although it’s not always accurate)
 - www.nusbusiness.com (Yes, it’s a real website)
 	- A map of all restrooms in NUS.
 Finding one on campus can be difficult sometimes.
-- LumiNUS
-- NUS' online platform where profs and lecturers will upload materials and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNDIxMzIyOCwtMTQ2MjkxNTMzNF19
+eyJoaXN0b3J5IjpbMTc0MzQxNzQxNCwtMTQ2MjkxNTMzNF19
 -->